Compass IPO day: CEO Robert Reffkin on how his mom inspired him to launch the real estate unicorn

 “It matters a great deal to me that through the success of Compass, I can help pave the way for others,” Reffkin says.
 “There’s a sentiment that you can’t be what you can’t see.
 Hopefully, I can be an example.”

-He has pledged to actively give back and serve as a mentor, in turn saluting dozens of people who helped shepherd his path, including Ken Chenault, one of the first Black executives to become CEO of a Fortune 500 company as head of American Express; New York City mayoral candidate Ray McGuire, who was one of the top Black executives on Wall Street, most recently at Citigroup; and the late Vernon Jordan, a Washington power broker and Lazard senior managing director.
+He has pledged to actively give back and serve as a mentor, in turn saluting dozens of people who helped shepherd his path, including: Ken Chenault, one of the first Black executives to become CEO of a Fortune 500 company as head of American Express; New York City mayoral candidate Ray McGuire, who was one of the top Black executives on Wall Street, most recently at Citigroup; and the late Vernon Jordan, a Washington power broker and Lazard senior managing director.

 Goldman Sachs, Morgan Stanley, and Barclays are the lead underwriters for the Compass IPO.